Yepha

 Jeppe Bruun Wahlstrøm (born 1983 in Denmark) better known by his stage name Yepha, is a Danish, singer, rapper and hip hop artist.
 He was part of the rap duo UFO Yepha.
 After they split up, UFO and Yepha both went solo.

-2002–2011: As UFO Yepha
+2002–2011: with UFO Yepha

 Kristian Humaidan (known as UFO) won the freestyle championship MC's Fight Night in 2002.
-Soon he started collaborating as a duo with Jeppe Bruun Wahlstrøm (known as Yepha, born 1983) through Svendborg, and later from Aarhus.
+Soon he started collaborating as a duo with Yepha through Svendborg, and later from Aarhus.
 They were also known as Whyyou (taking lead from first letters of their names).
-They had a good number of chart successes before they split-up as a duo in 2011.
+They had a good number of chart successes before they split up as a duo in 2011.